How to Negotiate a Car Lease for the Best Deal

 - Capitalized Cost Reduction: This is similar to a down payment that reduces the vehicle sales price.
 The cap cost is reduced by any upfront cash you pay at closing plus the value of your trade-in.
 Some manufacturers occasionally offer zero down leases that do not require a cap cost reduction.

 - Lease Term: This is the number of months during which you will have use of the vehicle and will pay an agreed upon monthly payment.
 Common lease terms are 36 months or more, but short term leases can be found as well.
+And in rare cases, you could also do a one-pay lease, which means you make a single payment upfront that covers all your monthly payments.

 - Residual Value: The residual value of the car is the amount you would pay the leasing company if you decided to buy the car at the end of the lease (lease buyout).
 The higher the residual value, the lower your monthly payments.